cagov/handbook-cadotgov/docs/content.md

 Plain language is humane.
 It’s accessible to everyone, including readers with cognitive disabilities and low literacy.

-#### Simplify and clarify content
+### Simplify and clarify content

-When you have a choice, [choose the simpler word](https://plainlanguage.gov/guidelines/words/use-simple-words-phrases/).
+When you have a choice, [choose the simpler word](https://plainlanguage.gov/guidelines/words/use-simple-words-phrases/)

-*   For example, choose _use_ instead of _utilize_.
+*   For example, choose _use_ instead of _utilize_
 *   Avoid or explain jargon.
 *   Spell out acronyms on first reference.
-Put the acronym in parentheses if you refer to it later.
+Put the acronym in parentheses if you refer to it later
-*   Avoid negative phrases and find a positive one instead.
-They’re easier to understand.
+*   Avoid negative phrases and find a positive one instead that are easier to understand
-    *   For example, instead of “don’t have,” write “lack.”
+    *   For example, instead of “don’t have,” write “lack”

 Simplify and clarify your content, but not at the expense of clarity.
 Test your content with users to check if your content is easy to understand.

 Add helper or explainer text where more context is needed.
 *   For example, if a user types a city outside of California, helper text would kindly guide them to the appropriate next step: “Sorry, we don’t recognize that city.
 Please enter a city or zip code in California.”

-#### Write clear sentences
+### Write clear sentences
 Use [active voice](https://plainlanguage.gov/guidelines/conversational/use-active-voice/) and strong verbs.

 *   Make sure you don’t have [hidden verbs](https://plainlanguage.gov/guidelines/words/avoid-hidden-verbs/).
 *   Write in the present tense.
 *   Turn gerunds into verbs where it makes sense (for example, instead of “helping,” write “help”).

 Check your readability with an editor such as [Hemingway App](http://hemingwayapp.com/).
 The Web Content Accessibility Guidelines (WCAG) recommend a readability level of [grade nine or below](https://www.w3.org/TR/UNDERSTANDING-WCAG20/meaning-supplements.html).
 But a readability editor won’t tell you whether users understand your content.
 So test your content with users.

-#### Keep learning

-Refer to [plainlanguage.gov](https://www.plainlanguage.gov/) for more guidelines.

 ### Be concise